Straas/Straas-iOS-sdk/Examples/README.md

 That's all you have to do.
 Open your submodule file, you should see `StraaS-iOS-sdk` there waiting to serve you.

 #### Import Message UI
-1. Drag the ChatRoom file into your project.
+1. Drag the ChatRoom directory into your project.

 2. Replace JWT & chatRoomName by your business logic in ChatViewController.m class.